Devthatdoes/Open-WebUI-LM-Studio-Local-Docker-on-WSL2-NVIDIA-GPU-/README.md

 ---

-## Expose Open WebUI to Other Devices on Your LAN
+## 5. Expose Open WebUI to LAN Devices

 To allow other devices on your local network to access Open WebUI: